Lcaruso27/schedule-psi/README.md

 ├── LICENSE						- Project license
 ├── README.md						- Readme file
 ├── TUTORIAL.md						- Quick tutorial about the software
-├── pom.xml 						- XML file to compile the project with Maeven └── schedule-psi.exe					- Executable file to use SchedulePSI application based on the JAR file.
-Launch4J software was used to convert JAR file into EXE one.
+└── pom.xml 						- XML file to compile the project with Maeven
 ````

 ## Screenshots